 He will amplify his message of hard realities in his inaugural speech with a vow to make harsh budget choices while avoiding gimmicky solutions to close the $28.1 billion deficit, according to sources in the Brown transition team.
 Brown will likely avoid the notion of raising taxes in his speech, but sources say he intends to go to voters in June seeking an extension of sales and income taxes that would otherwise expire July 1.

 "He's going to have to gain the trust of voters that what he's telling them is realistic and in their best interests," said David Low, a lobbyist for the California School Employees Association.
+"He has to convince them that government will spend their money wisely.
+It's a tough lift."

 It is an irony of the times: At a moment of deep public cynicism toward government and politicians, Californians are turning to a former two-term governor, inveterate presidential candidate, two-term mayor of Oakland, and state attorney general to lead the way out of the state's fiscal and economic mess.